 But frontier life for civilians at Bird’s Fort was hard.

 And if frontier life was hard for civilians, it was harder for soldiers.
 On Christmas Day 1841 snow covered the ground as Captain Webb, Solomon Silkwood, and Wade Hampton Rattan left the fort.
 Rattan, born in Illinois in 1811, was accompanied by his bulldog.
 By one account the three soldiers went out to search for an overdue supply wagon from the Red River settlements.
 Near today’s Carrollton the soldiers came upon a bear in a tree.
 Determined to kill the bear, as they were chopping down the tree, they were attacked by Native Americans who had been watching.
-The Native American fired three shots.
+The Native Americans fired three shots.
 Rattan was shot once and mortally wounded.
 The other two soldiers fled, leaving behind Rattan and his dog.
-Emergency response time was not quick in those days.
+Emergency response time was measured in days, not minutes, in that era.
 When Rattan’s body was recovered nine days later, Rattan’s dog was still with his dead master.
 Rattan’s body was returned to the fort and buried in a coffin made from the body of an old wagon.
 Bird’s Fort settler William H. Beeman, then fourteen years old, helped Rattan’s widow cut down cedar trees to make pickets with which to enclose the grave of her husband.

 Rattan’s killing was reported in the Lexington Union of Mississippi.
 (James Webb Throckmorton would marry Rattan’s sister Annie.)